 Your student will simply place their initial blend stick at the beginning of each of the blend endings and create real and nonsense words.
 Have your student read the words aloud, as their sticks travel down the board.

 When I use this activity in a group, I have a large basket filled with these sticks and the students can pick out what they want.
 You can also use this as a center activity with partners.

-If your child isn’t really 100% sure of all the beginning consonant or short vowel sounds, then they might not be too successful with this activity.
-To be able to learn blends, your child must be very fluent at reading short vowel cvc words (pot, hut, sit, cat, etc.).
-If your child doesn’t have this skill yet, you will need to back up and fill in the missing gaps before you teach initial blends.
+If your student isn’t really 100% sure of all the beginning consonant or short vowel sounds, then they might not be too successful with this activity.
+To be able to learn blends, your student must be very fluent at reading short vowel cvc words (pot, hut, sit, cat, etc.).
+If your student doesn’t have this skill yet, you will need to back up and fill in the missing gaps before you teach initial blends.